 - Download cleariconcache.zip and extract the contents to a folder.

 - Save all your work, and close all programs so that icon cache files are not locked by any program.

 - Click Yes when you’re prompted to restart the shell.

 If the Icon Cache database files can’t be deleted, some programs are using it.
 Close all applications and try running the script again.

-After clearing the cache, Explorer shell should start automatically, and rebuilds fresh set of icon caches.
+After clearing the cache, Explorer shell should start automatically, and rebuilds a fresh set of icon cache.

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
 He is passionate about Microsoft technologies and has a vast experience in Windows — delivering support for Microsoft's consumer products.
 He has been a Microsoft MVP (2003-2012) who contributes to various Windows support forums.